KILTprotocol/docs/docs/develop/09_polarpath/01_overview.md

 ## Extrinsics

 Before performing a switch, the `origin` account first needs to create a switch pair between the parachain token and the ERC-20 token using the `setSwitchPair` extrinisc.
-Then you can use any of the other extriniscs with the switch pair, including performing the switch itself using the `switch` extrinisc.
+Then you can use any of the other extriniscs with the switch pair, including pausing, resuming, and performing the switch itself using the `switch` extrinisc.

+Read [the `switch` pallet's documentation](./02_switch_pallet.md) for more information on the extriniscs.

 :::tip KILT example
 The KILT parachain uses the `Root` origin account, so creating a switch pair requires a referendum to dispatch the extrinsic.